brikis98/yevgeniy-brikman-homepage/_posts/2014-07-15-clean-code.md

 > LeBlanc's law: Later equals never.

 > Michael Feathers: I could list all of the qualities that I notice in clean code, but there is one overarching quality that leads to all of them.
 Clean code always looks like it was written by someone who cares.
 There is nothing obvious that you can do to make it better.
-All of those things were thought about by the code's author, and if you try to imagine improvements, you're led back to where you are, sitting in appreciation of the code someone left for you—code left by some- one who cares deeply about the craft.
+All of those things were thought about by the code's author, and if you try to imagine improvements, you're led back to where you are, sitting in appreciation of the code someone left for you—code left by someone who cares deeply about the craft.

 > Language bigots everywhere, beware!
 It is not the language that makes programs appear simple.
 It is the programmer that make the language appear simple!